 The company will look at its longer term strategy at the meeting as part of efforts to bolster its finances after a $63 billion takeover of seeds group Monsanto, the people said.

 "Bayer is planning to divest consumer health brands in certain countries where it deems its business to be too small to thrive in the long term," one of the sources said.

 Standard & Poor's cut Bayer's credit rating to triple-B in the wake of the Monsanto deal and Bayer has said it would reduce debt to return to a single A rating over the long term.

 The animal health business, the largest maker of flea and tick control products for cats and dogs, needs to grow to compete with larger rivals but Bayer lacks the financial firepower to sponsor big moves, one of the sources said.

-While the future of the business will be discussed at the meeting, a formal decision may be taken at a later stage, the person said.
+While the future of this business will be discussed at the meeting, a formal decision may be taken later, the person said.

 Chief Executive Werner Baumann is scheduled to brief investors on measures to enhance group performance in London on Dec.
 5. He also plans to provide a strategic update, issue 2022 targets and give details on the enlarged crop science business after the Monsanto takeover.

 Baumann is under pressure to boost Bayer's share price after a 38 percent fall so far this year, partly in response to the risks relating to the more than 9,000 lawsuits it faces over an alleged cancer causing effect of Monsanto weed killer Roundup.

 Bayer says its glyphosate-based products do not cause cancer.